-Tribal areas will not be clustered.
+Tribal areas will not may be clustered, at the discretion of the Tribe.
 Each tribal area with unserved and/or underserved locations will be considered an APA.

 The IOB reserves the right to divide or expand APAs in the interest of incentivizing inclusion of more rural unserved or underserved BSLs.
 The IOB will publish APAs, their assigned unique identifiers, and associated budgets; a final/challenged/NTIA-approved list of unserved and underserved locations; and a final/challenged/NTIA-approved list of community anchor institutions according to the Subgrantee Selection Estimated Timeline above.
 Potential applicants will be encouraged to reach out to the IOB to discuss any division or expansion of APAs prior to the Letter of Intent Submission Window opening.